A Mach-Zehnder (MZI) Based Silicon Photonic Switch (Figure from [C24]).

 - Evaluate, analyze, and design passive and active silicon photonic integrated circuits and interconnects.

-- Work with Lumerical MODE, FDTD, INTERCONNECT (simulations) and Klayout for chip layout design and verification.
+- Work with Lumerical photonic tools and simulations and Klayout for chip layout design and verification.

 - Explore applications of silicon photonics in high-performance computing systems and data centers, while studying various performance metrics, design challenges, and opportunities.